-If you use different devices to view and access the Site (e.g., computer, smartphone, tablet, etc.), you should ensure that each browser on each device is adjusted to reflect your cookie preferences.
-To delete cookies from your smartphone/tablet's Internet browser, you should refer to your device's user manual.
+If you use different devices to view and access the Site (e.g. computer, smartphone, tablet, etc.), you should ensure that each browser on each device is adjusted to reflect your cookie preferences.
+To delete cookies from your smartphone/tablet's internet browser, you should refer to your device's user manual.

 Below is an explanatory list.

-Analytical cookies help NVL to understand how users interact with the site by providing information relating to the last page visited, the number of sections and pages visited, the time spent on the site and any events that have arisen during navigation, such as an error message, and help to understand any difficulties the user encounters in using the site.
+Analytical cookies help NVL to understand how users interact with the site by providing information relating to the last page visited, the number of sections and pages visited, the time spent on the site and any events that have arisen during navigation, such as an error message, and help to understand any difficulties that the user encounters in using the site.
 This information may be associated with user details such as IP address, domain or browser; however, it is analysed together with other users' information so as not to identify one particular user to another.
 These cookies are collected and aggregated anonymously and allow NVL to improve the performance of the site.

 Targeting or profiling cookies are used to present content that is better suited to you and your interests.
 They may be used to display targeted advertisements, to serve ads tailored to the user's interests, or to limit the number of times the user views an advertisement.
 They also help measure the effectiveness of advertising campaigns on the Site; where explicit consent is given, NVL may use these cookies to remember what the user has visited and share this information with third parties, including agencies and advertisers who may use their cookies to collect information about user activity on the Site.